Date: Apr. - Sep. 2017

 Goal: Create a novel experience within Pegasus' current CRS in the form of a new module in which to improve internal communication and promote the fostering of relationships between hotel employees, and give them a competitive advantage in the marketplace by doing so.

-Final Product: Watch a demonstration of our final prototype, the Relationship Module, below.
+Shipped Product: Watch a demonstration of our final prototype, the Relationship Module, below.

 View the full process report written by me here

 Goal: Understand the wants and needs of our specific users in the hospitality industry so we can begin to formulate potential features for this new module.